 About the Presenters

 Andrea Redeau, MA, LPC, CADC-I, is a licensed mental therapist with a practice in NE portland.
 Her practice Uniquely You Counseling, LLC was established to provide a type of therapy that supports individuality, big personalities, and the unique lifestyles of every person who seeks support.
 The foundation of UY Counseling continues to focus on providing therapy to clients impacted by or willing to explore how race, oppression and privilege intertwine within daily life.
 UY Counseling was created because everyone is unique in their care and healing.
 With a Masters in Counseling Psychology, emphasizing in Addiction Studies from Lewis and Clark, she has become a Licensed Professional Counselor and clinical supervisor for those seeking licensure in the state of Oregon.

 Julianna Vermeys, MA, LPC, LMHC, NCC is a licensed mental health therapist and approved clinical supervisor, and yoga instructor.
 She provides therapy through Heartwood Therapy and Supervision, LLC, her private practice in NE Portland, OR.
 Julianna treats complex trauma, singular event PTSD, grief and loss, anxiety and depression using a masterful blend of treatment modalities in best practices in counseling, yoga, mindfulness and meditation.
 She also provides clinical supervision to OBLPCT registered interns and supervision of supervision to OBLPCT supervisor candidates.
-In addition to her private practice, she is the Placement Coordinator at the Lewis & Clark Graduate School of Education and Counseling in the Counseling Psychology program and has been adjunct faculty for the same program.
+In addition to her private practice, she is an adjunct faculty member at the Lewis & Clark Graduate School of Education and Counseling.

 New events are added to our calendar regularly.
 For the latest on events related to your specific interests, sign up to receive periodic updates by email and/or mail.